Email Dana South

 Cafeteria News

-This year the 30 day carryover period for students at Oak Hill Schools ends on Wednesday, September 17, 2025.
-If a NEW application has not been submitted by 9/17/2025, the student’s lunch code will change to Paid on Thursday, September 18th, and the additional benefits of free/reduced status will also stop, including college testing discounts.
+This year’s 30 day carryover period for students receiving free or reduced meals at Oak Hill Schools ended on Wednesday, September 17, 2025.
+If no new free/reduced application was submitted for those students, their lunch code was changed to Paid on Thursday, September 18th.

-Lunch applications can be submitted on your Skyward Family Access account by clicking on the Food Service Applications tile.
+Free/reduced meal applications can be submitted at any time throughout the school year on your Skyward Family Access account by clicking on the Food Service Applications tile.
 Please note, using a smartphone to complete the application is not supported.
 If needed, you may access a computer at any of our five schools to complete the application.
 Additional guidance can be found here or you can contact Dana South, Food Service Director, at danaso@ohusc.k12.in.us with any questions.

 REMINDER TO ALL OH PARENTS/GUARDIANS: Be sure to regularly check your child’s account balances on Skyward and pay any outstanding balances as soon as possible.